-Some of this could be linked to Texas’ booming economy, said Carson.
+Some of this could be linked to Texas’ booming economy.
 When the demand for labor exceeds the supply, he explained, smaller and less experienced general contractors are more likely to take on more projects.
-While many do fulfill the terms of their contracts, he said, some take on projects requiring experience their workers do not have, like certified expertise in crane operation.
+While many do fulfill the terms of their contracts, some take on projects requiring experience their workers do not have, like certified expertise in crane operation.

 In 2018 OSHA made changes to its regulations regarding required certifications, aimed at expanding the number of qualified crane operators to meet the construction industry demand.
 States, municipalities and individual property owners often have their own set of requirements, which may exceed those set by OSHA.